 Broaden the Richmond citizenry that is informed by science, convinced of its value and engaged with its applications.

 Inspired by news of similar opportunities in other cities, science enthusiast and educator Cynthia Gibbs founded this citizen-led science café in and for the Richmond community.
-Science Pub RVA held its first public event in June 2012 and has since engaged more than 1,300 curious minds at 21 public events.
-Science Pub RVA has collaborated with and presented researchers, educators and practitioners from NASA Langley, Virginia Institute of Marine Science, Randolph-Macon College, University of Richmond, Virginia’s Department of Conservation and Recreation, and Virginia Commonwealth University.
+Science Pub RVA held its first public event in June 2012 and has since engaged more than 1,400 curious minds at 23 public events.
+Science Pub RVA has collaborated with and presented researchers, educators and practitioners from NASA Langley, Virginia Institute of Marine Science, Randolph-Macon College, University of Richmond, Virginia’s Department of Conservation and Recreation, the Smithsonian Institution and Virginia Commonwealth University.

 Got more questions?
 Check out the FAQ page